martianxiu/usgs_data_analysis/README.md

 ```

 ## Data Structure
 Raw and processed data are stored in the `data` folder.
+Please first download the data following the instructions in `data`.
 After processing the datasets using scripts in the `scripts` folder, the directory structure should be as follows:

 ```
 .